 This specialization belongs to the master's programme Electrical Engineering.

-Devices for Integrated Circuits deals with silicon circuit technology, with a primary focus on IC processing, device characterization and reliability, device physics and modelling.
+Integrated Devices and Systems deals with silicon circuit technology, with a primary focus on IC processing, device characterization and reliability, device physics and modelling.

 This specialization teaches you all about silicon circuit technology and focuses on three main areas.
 The first, IC Processing, is concerned with the fabrication of new on-chip components (CMOS wafer post-processing), incorporating features such as LEDs, high-quality passives and gas sensors into a CMOS process (novel devices) and exploring the world of nanotechnology in the shape of novel thin films, nanocrystal memories, ultrathin silicon and silicon nanowires.